 And I didn't even bring in the insane combination of Solar World and Tesla, a combination that should have made Wall Street pump the brakes.

 Tesla has had an impressive history.
-Although the self described "manufacturing hell" is something that many product managers have dealt with, and the overly optimistic ramps in production that the CEO has promised (and repeatedly failed to deliver on) are worrysome.
-But, with the subsidies that encourage the purchase of electric vehicles sunsetting, massive credible product launches in the mass consumer space ($35K price point), a major gamble on a segment and pricepoint that will be difficult to maintain margins, and no end to the buring of capital Tesla is likely to have some near death events in the next few quarters.
+Although the self described "manufacturing hell" is something that many product managers have dealt with, and the overly optimistic ramps in production that the CEO has promised (and repeatedly failed to deliver on) are worrisome.
+But, with the subsidies that encourage the purchase of electric vehicles sunsetting, massive credible product launches in the mass consumer space ($35K price point), a major gamble on a segment and price-point that will be difficult to maintain margins, and no end to the burning of capital Tesla is likely to have some near death events in the next few quarters.

 Will the financial markets keep the money taps flowing?
 Will the game of musical chairs end, and leave Tesla out?
 Too soon to tell.
 They have disrupted the automobile market, for the better, but the leader is not always (or even usually) the long term survivor.